Libraries In The Digital Age: Embracing Change While Preserving Tradition

 c) Virtual Libraries and Digital Archives

-The establishment of virtual libraries and digital archives represents a leap towards preserving cultural heritage and making it globally accessible.
+Establishing virtual libraries and digital archives represents a leap towards preserving cultural heritage and making it globally accessible.
 Virtual libraries, often in the form of online portals or platforms, transcend physical boundaries, allowing users from different parts of the world to explore rare manuscripts, historical documents, and cultural artefacts.
+Digital archives, equipped with advanced preservation technologies, ensure the longevity of delicate materials.
+Digitisation augments conservation efforts, reducing the need to handle rare and fragile items physically.
+Moreover, the digital format enables libraries to implement sophisticated search functionalities, making it easier for researchers and enthusiasts to explore and analyse historical materials.

 d) Remote Learning and Virtual Workshops